 These falls are around 40 minutes away from NYC by car, but you can also get there via NJ Transit (though it will take you about an hour and 20 minutes).
 The falls are massive at 77 feet high and 260 feet wide, complete with an easy hike — and there’s even a garden and picnic area where you can take in the views after.
+No matter if you decide to try this trail by yourself or take part in the “Mill Mile Walking Tour,” this trail is one of favorite waterfall hikes near NYC.
 See the map at the bottom of this article for the exact location.

 4. Greenbrook Waterfall: Alpine, NJ